Tools for Mixing: Reverb

 Fig. 5.
 Insert effect signal path: When you add an insert effect to a mixer channel, the entire signal for that track is processed by the effect, whether you’ve chosen a reverb, EQ, compressor, or any other effect.
 The only control you have over the amount of signal processing is with the effect’s wet/dry mix, which is the mix between the unprocessed and processed signals.
 This method is best for effects that have more to do with the sound design of an individual track than with the sound of your overall mix.
 While you’re mixing, it’s a pain to go into the controls of individual insert effects to change the wet/dry mix.
 This limits your flexibility when mixing.

 Fig. 6.
-Insert effect section in Record: Here is a mixer channel in Record that has an insert effect applied to it, in this case a very wacky vocal processor effect.
-It's easy to tweak the four available controls, two of which are active here, but it's not easy to adjust the wet/dry mix from the mixer.
+Insert effect section in Reason: Here is a mixer channel in Reason that has an insert effect applied to it, in this case a very wacky vocal processor effect.
+It’s easy to tweak the four available controls, two of which are active here, but it’s not easy to adjust the wet/dry mix from the mixer.